 Bay State Cruises has adopted measures recommended by the CDC and the Commonwealth of Massachusetts for operating in the current condition of increased vigilance required for our passengers’ and employees’ health, safety and peace of mind.

 Social Distancing: We have reduced the capacity of all Bay State vessels such that six feet of social distancing can be achieved.
 There will be times when passengers or employees pass one another at a distance closer than 6 feet, but, with the Personal Protection Equipment requirements of the State (more on that below) we are confident that everyone can remain safe aboard our vessels.

-Regarding our Provincetown Fast Ferries: In order to further decrease passenger density on trips, we will maintain the full, decades old schedule, despite the foreseen decreased passenger demand of 2020.
+Regarding our Provincetown Fast Ferries: In order to further decrease passenger density on trips, we will maintain the full, decades old schedule, despite the anticipated continued diminished passenger demand of 2021.

 On certain vessels in our fleet, where it’s been possible, we have added clear barriers between seating sections in order to provide more atmospheric privacy.

 At points where our staff interact with our passengers, both parties will be afforded the benefit of lexan barriers, to put a layer of protection between crew member and guest.

 We have signage throughout our boarding areas and vessels reminding folks to socially distance themselves from one another.

 We will adjust boarding times in order to better ensure decreased dockside congestion and social distancing between passengers waiting to board.